Buying a whip can be an expensive purchase. Here are some things to keep in mind:

 - From eBay or Amazon, especially if it is cheap.
-These aren’t whips, even if they look like it.
-They are ropes on a stick.
+These usually aren’t high quality whips, even if they look like it.

 - From a source that doesn’t seem reputable or high quality.
 Most whip makers take pride in their work, and yours should too.

 - Just because it’s a “good deal.”
 Remember, its only a good deal if it’s a good whip!

 - Look at pictures of the makers work

 - Ask others where they purchased their whips

 - Contact makers directly to communicate your wants and needs

 - Be patient with your maker (making a good whip takes a lot of time and a lot of work!)